Adam-Rohde/Adam-Rohde.github.io/README.md

 ---
 ### About Me

 I’m a PhD student in [Statistics at UCLA](http://statistics.ucla.edu/) working with [Chad Hazlett](https://www.chadhazlett.com/).
-I spent the summer of 2022 as an Engineering Intern on Twitter's ML Ethics, Transparency, and Accountability (META) team.
+I spent the summer of 2022 as an ML Ethics Intern at Twitter.
 I have been at UCLA since fall 2019 and plan to graduate in spring 2023.

 My PhD work focuses on building tools that practitioners can use to solve real-world problems using credible causal inference, with possible applications in science, policy, business, and technology.
 My work has focused on the underappreciated issue of sample selection (how units observed in a data set were selected to be in that data set) for internal validity and how to leverage information from placebo outcomes and treatments.
 The methods I have developed include a graphical procedure for evaluating sample selection as a threat to internal validity, a sensitivity analysis for sample selection, and a flexible and powerful partial identification framework for leveraging information about placebo outcomes and treatments to make defensible causal claims.